IHE/RAD.IMR/input/pagecontent/volume-1.md

 > Note: The observation imaging context is captured in an `ImagingSelection` resource.
 See [RAD-141](RAD-141.html#2414141222-observation-imaging-context-in-an-imr-diagnosticreport-resource)

 A Report Reader shall support the display requirements for different object types in the observation imaging context as defined in the following sections.
 A Report Reader may support additional advanced behavior.
-This requirement may be satisfied by either implementing the required behaviors, or by grouping with another actor (e.g. Image Display Invoker in IID) that provides the required behaviors.
+This requirement may be satisfied by either implementing the required behaviors, or by grouping with another actor (e.g., Image Display Invoker in IID) that provides the required behaviors.
 The Report Reader may satisfy the baseline image viewing capabilities either by retrieving DICOM objects and rendering them, or by retrieving rendered DICOM objects using WADO-RS Retrieve [RAD-107], or a combination of both.

 > Note: The retrieve rendered images functionality of WADO-RS Retrieve [RAD-107] is defined in CP-RAD-475.